- LDAF Boards and Commissions

 - Control of Competing Vegetation

 - Objective: To release an existing crop of desirable trees from undesirable vegetation.
-This practice includes the application of chemical, pre-commercial thinning, and release of longleaf pine seedlings by burning.
+This practice includes the application of chemical herbicides or prescribed burning.